If you prefer to always view the website in English, please click here.

 Overall, thermal curtains strike a perfect balance.
 They offer better performance than lightweight curtains or blinds while remaining far more cost-effective than structural renovations.
 Furthermore, they are fully compatible with draught excluders and other sealing improvements.

-Where and how to install thermal curtains
+How to install thermal curtains correctly

-• Install insulated curtains in high-priority areas such as rooms with single-pane glass, windows facing south, east or west, and balconies or large glass doors.
+6. Install insulated curtains in high-priority areas such as rooms with single-pane glass, windows facing south, east or west, and balconies or large glass doors.

 Are thermal curtains worth it?